-Students who have been dismissed may apply for readmission after one year from the date of dismissal.
-Students seeking readmission in an undergraduate program must meet the current application requirements, provide all current documentation and deliver a letter requesting readmission providing details as to why the student will be successful if allowed to return to study.
-Graduate students seeking readmission to a graduate program of study must go through the readmission process.
-Readmission to the program is not guaranteed and will be evaluated on a case-by-case basis by the Director of the program with an appeal to the Dean.
+- Students seeking readmission in an undergraduate program must meet the current application requirements, provide all current documentation and deliver a letter requesting readmission providing details as to why the student will be successful if allowed to return to study. - Students seeking readmission to a graduate program of study will be evaluated on a case-by-case basis by the Director of the program with an appeal to the Dean.
 Where no Director exists, the readmission decision rests with the Dean and may be appealed to the Provost.